mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 After restoring the traffic, monitor the performance for 30 minutes from the node and the logs.

-After executing the above process, to upgrade the primary node we could execute a switchover first.
+After executing the above process in the all the secondaries.
+It would require a Patroni switchover, to move the primary to become a secondary, and execute the process above.

+The command is: `gitlab-patronictl switchover`